Registered Manager: Simpasa, Elinaty

 OverallRead overall summary

-Before the inspection we reviewed all the information we held about the provider and contacted the local authority to ask for their views on the service.
+Before the inspection we reviewed the information, we held about the service.
+This included notifications from the provider and speaking with the local authority contracts and safeguarding teams.

 To view the latest inspection report compiled by the CQC please click here »